viniciomendesr/vinicio-mendes/README.md

 - 🔭 I’m currently working on building a startup...

-- 🌱 I’m currently learning Electrical and Computer engineering
+- 🌱 I am currently studying Production Engineering and programming

 - 👨‍💻 All of my projects are available at https://github.com/oviniciomendes

-- 💬 Ask me about **Blockly Programming, HTML, CSS, JavaScript, C**
+- 💬 Ask me about **Blockly Programming, JavaScript, C++**

 - 📫 How to reach me **contatoviniciom@gmail.com**